rday45/flask-web-server/README.md

 ```BASH
 git clone https://github.com/rday45/flask-web-server.git
 ```
-make sure you have navigated into the directoy and create a virtual environment and activate it:
+Make sure you have navigated into the directoy and create a virtual environment and activate it:

 ```BASH
 python3 -m venv .venv
 source .venv/bin/activate
 ```
-install the required packages with the following command:
+Install the required packages with the following command:

  ```BASH
 pip3 install -r requirements.txt
 ```

-enter PostgreSQL and create a database called rpg_db
+Enter PostgreSQL and create a database called rpg_db.

 ```BASH
 CREATE DATABASE rpg_db;

 ```

-create a new user and set a password: for example, you could create a user called rpg_dev with the password 123456
+Create a new user and set a password: for example, you could create a user called rpg_dev with the password 123456.

 ```BASH
 CREATE USER your_username WITH PASSWORD 'your_password';
 ```

-grant all privileges to your user
+Grant all privileges to your user.

 ```BASH
 GRANT ALL PRIVILEGES ON DATABASE rpg_db to your_username;
 ```

-enter the database rpg_db and grant all on schema
+Enter the database rpg_db and grant all on schema.
 ```BASH
 \c rpg_db
 GRANT ALL ON SCHEMA public TO your_username;
 ```

-in the directory called src, create an .env file and enter the following into it:
+In the directory called src, create an .env file and enter the following into it:

 ```python
 DATABASE_URL= postgresql+psycopg2://username:password@localhost/rpg_db